 Sociological Abstracts (Sociology & Social Work)

 Communication & Mass Media Complete (Communication)

-Academic Search Premier (A big mash of many disciplines)
+Academic Search Ultimate (A big mash of many disciplines)

 Library Catalog: USearch (multi-disciplinary -highly recommended)